ircv3/ircv3-specifications/client-tags/display-name.md

 ```

 Where `DISPLAYNAME` is substituted for the display name of the message, appropriately escaped for use in a regular expression.
 This would match angle brackets or backticks

+Receiving clients SHOULD check for the presence of formatting codes in the fallback string as well as the U+200B ZERO WIDTH SPACE character, and ignore them when comparing against the display name.
+These are often used to visually separate the relayed name from the message, and to avoid triggering highlights on users present on both sides of a relay.

+## Client implementation considerations

+This section is non-normative.

+This client tag is not meant as a method of impersonating other IRC users.
+Take care to make it clear to users when a display name is being used.
+Consider formatting display names differently to nicknames and making the original nickname visible to the user.

+This client tag is also not meant to be used as a persistent display name for users.
+The [metadata framework][metadata] would be more suitable for such a use case.

 ## Examples